mc-carlessi/OEM-extensions/README.md

 # OEM-extensions
-Here samples for scripts to extend Mysql Enterprise monitoring provided by Oracle Enteprrise Manager 24ai with metric extensions.
+Here samples for scripts to extend Mysql Enterprise monitoring provided by Oracle Enterprise Manager 24ai with metric extensions.

 The script mysql_router_status.pl is a perl sample that . retrieves router list from MySQL InnoDB Cluster metadata